 4. Discuss the idea of an ‘undignified death’ in western culture and practice with respect to what Lawton terms the unbounded body.

-Understanding hospices as a (no) place: “Setting these phenomena apart from mainstream society enables certain ideas about living, personhood and the hygienic, sanitised, somatically bounded body to be symbolically enforced and maintained.” (p.
+Based on her research in a British hospice, Lawton (1998) understands hospices as a (no) place: “Setting these phenomena apart from mainstream society enables certain ideas about living, personhood and the hygienic, sanitised, somatically bounded body to be symbolically enforced and maintained.” (p.
 140) Purposely positioning disintegrating bodies away, based on: “the way in which their disease spread and subsequent deterioration affects the boundedness of their bodies and undermines their identities as persons. “ (p.
 121)

 Based on this context the term undignified death could be explained as the experience of untreatable patients in hospices.
 This is connected to the cultural and historical-specific nature of the bounded body (p.
 136), thus in western society for example in contrast to Papua New Guinea are: “modes of production, persons, bodies, and bodily processes constructed, conceived and evaluated in very different ways.” (p.
 136) Resulting in considering bodily essences, fluids or emissions in western paradigm, waste or dirt (p.
 137).
 Hence if a person disrupts the idea of “the construction of the person, and the body, as self-contained, bounded entities.” (p.
-137) – becomes unbounded – they are isolated in the hospice.
+137) – becomes unbounded – they are isolated in the hospice. yes

 Due to the bounded body being the norm, corporeal capacity loss is not just one type of death, it is firstly the social one.
 Activated by withdrawal from sociality and networks (p.
 131) by suggesting, due to modern western understanding of the sanity, that the body is “dirty, inappropriate” (=unbounded), leads to marginalization of patients (p.
 140 )